trietngo/CS5200.Project2.CATabaseMongo/README.md

 Project 2: Catabase App, made using Node.js, Express, EJS, and MongoDB + Mongoose.
+Feature: Full CRUD Operations on Users and Shelters pages

 How to run test queries:
 1. Use MongoDB Compass or on the mongosh shell.
 Make sure the port is localhost:27017